 Children aged 10 – 17 years old can be given a youth conditional caution if they admit a criminal offence.

 A youth conditional caution remains on a child’s criminal record.
-It is considered spent but will appear on an enhanced criminal record check (Disclosure and Barring Service check).
+It will be considered spent three months after it is issued but it will automatically appear on any standard or enhanced criminal record check (Disclosure and Barring Service check) unless it is filtered.